joebew42/mars-rover-kata/readme.md

 ## TODO

-- [R] Write the Direction in uppercase since they are constants.

 - [R] Use `.equals` instead of `direction == North`, or probably use a more descriptive method?
 For example `isFacingNorth`